titumozammel/human-energy-enablement/README.md

 > **Expected Application → Capability → Condition → Enablement → Application → Execution → Learning → Adaptation**

+This is a management logic, not a claim that every organizational case follows an identical causal sequence.

 ---

 # 30. PRIORITIZATION